Ablomis/Battletech/fp_fightingGhosts/README.md

 # Fighting Ghosts

-This is a Flashpoint which allows the player to follow the story of Gray Death Legion participation in the war of 3039.
-You will need to demonstrate all your commander skills by being in the same situation as the legendary mercenary company.
+In this Flashpoint you will follow the story of Gray Death Legion participation in the war of 3039.
+You will need to demonstrate all your command skills while facing the same circumstances as the legendary Mercenary unit.

 ## Features